jMonsinjon/docs-1/pages/cloud/vps/root_password/guide.en-gb.md

 #### Step 3: CHROOT permissions

-You now need to edit the root directory, for the changes to be applied to your system.
+You now need to edit the root directory to apply the changes to your system.
 You can do this by using the `chroot` command:

 ```sh
 chroot /mnt/sdb1/
 ```

-You can check by typing the `ls -l` command, which will list the content stored in the root directory of your system:
+You can check by typing the `ls -l` command, which will list the content stored in the current directory of your system:

 ```sh
 ls -l